kariannemah/intrepid-reads/README.md

-a list of books from all over the world random bot refresh for a new country and a new book
+a list of books from all over the world
+- refresh for a new country and a new book - done!

+- I removed all US books

 GPS locations!
 - take a user's GPS coordinates - done!